Signs and symptoms of a drug allergy often occur within an hour after taking a drug. Less commonly, reactions can occur hours, days or weeks later.

 When to see a doctor

-Talk to your doctor if you have a reaction to a drug or if you have any signs or symptoms of a drug allergy.
+See your doctor as soon as possible if you experience signs or symptoms of drug allergy.

-Seek emergency treatment for signs of a severe reaction or suspected anaphylaxis after taking a medication.
-Signs and symptoms of an emergency drug reaction include:
+Call 911 if you experience signs of a severe reaction or suspected anaphylaxis after taking a medication.

-- Medications and drug allergic reactions: Tips to remember.
-American Academy of Allergy, Asthma & Immunology. http://www.aaaai.org/conditions-and-treatments/library/at-a-glance/medications-and-drug-allergic-reactions.aspx.
-Accessed Sept.
-12, 2011.
+- Drug reactions and drug allergies.
+American College of Allergy, Asthma & Immunology. http://www.acaai.org/allergist/ALLERGIES/TYPES/DRUG-ALLERGY/Pages/default.aspx.
+Accessed July 22, 2014.

 - Drug hypersensitivity.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/immunology_allergic_disorders/allergic_and_other_hypersensitivity_disorders/drug_hypersensitivity.html#v996144.
-Accessed Sept.
-12, 2011.
+The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/immunology_allergic_disorders/allergic_autoimmune_and_other_hypersensitivity_disorders/drug_hypersensitivity.html?qt=drug sensitivity&alt=sh.
+Accessed July 22, 2014.

 You Are ...
 The Campaign for Mayo Clinic